PavlidisLab/rdp/docs/customization.md

 !!! note

-    As of 1.5.0, we recommend that you use an [additional profile category](#additional-profile-categories) to offer Uberon terms to your users.
+    As of 1.5.0, we recommend that you use an [additional profile category](#additional-profile-categories) to add Human organ systems to the user profile.

 The Human organ systems ontology is based on [Uberon multi-species anatomy ontology](http://www.obofoundry.org/ontology/uberon.html)